felifluid/bachelorarbeit/thesis/chapters/background.typ

 = Background <chap:background>
 == GKW
-The _Gyrokinetic Workshop_ (GKW) is a code to simulate and study turbolences of a confined plasma, usually inside of a tokamak.
-It is written in Fortran 95 and was initially developed at the University of Warwick in 2007.
+The _Gyrokinetic Workshop_ (GKW) is a code written in Fortran 95 to simulate and study turbolences of a confined plasma, usually inside of a tokamak.
+This involves solving the five-dimensional gyrokinetic equation, hence the name.
+Due to the computational complexity it uses a highly scalable parallel approach.
+GKW supports both linear and non-linear regimes, for both local and global toroidal simulations, while this thesis will only focus on linear and non-linear global runs for all purposes.
 The code is freely availiable and currently being hosted at https://bitbucket.org/gkw/gkw.
-It works in both linear and non-linear regimes.
 For indepth information about GKW and how it works see #cite(<peeters2015>, form: "prose").

 == Hamada Coordinates
-To efficiently solve the gyrokinetic equation, GKW makes use of so called _hamada coordinates_.
+To efficiently solve the gyrokinetic equation, GKW makes use of so called _Hamada Coordinates_.
 Hamada coordinates are retrieved by transforming the toroidal coordinates in such a way that

 + field lines become straight and
-+ one of the coordinates is aligned with the magnetic field. // TODO: Formatierung
++ one of the coordinates is aligned with the magnetic field.

 This leads to the following generalized equations